 This is what is possible, in the middle of the worse conditions of life.
-We can live, defying the enemy and defying the nature of death.
+We can live defying the enemy.
 It doesn’t mean that we don’t have pain or that we don’t express emotion or that we aren’t longing for some relief.
 Maybe we won’t feel physically strong at the same time we are actually quite spiritually strong.
 Others may not be able to necessarily see this solid strength from the outside.
 Its existence, though, becomes a quiet foundation of steel that we live from.

 And yes, I am still angry.
 But today I will let my anger drive me to pursue Him more, until I understand better, until I see with my eyes what has been promised to me, regardless of the devastation I can see right now.
 We will make this choice every hour if we have to, until our physical experience matches up with the spiritual truth that we know.

 That is why we never give up.
 Though our bodies are dying, our spirits are being renewed every day.
 (2 Corinthians 4:16)